Naib Nazim of Dhaka: History

 The office was created between 1716 and 1717, when prime minister Murshid Quli Khan transferred the capital of Bengal from Dhaka to Murshidabad.
 Emperor Farrukhsiyar appointed Khan as the Subedar of Bengal.

 As the authority of the Mughal imperial court declined, Khan replaced the position of Subedar with a hereditary Nawab.
-In the former capital Dhaka, he anointed a deputy to administer eastern Bengal.
-The earliest prominent Naib Nazims of Dhaka included Khan Muhammad Ali Khan (1717), Itisam Khan (1723-1726) and Lutfullah Tabrizi (1728-1733).
+In the former capital, Dhaka, he anointed a deputy to administer eastern Bengal.
+The earliest prominent Naib Nazims of Dhaka included Khan Muhammad Ali Khan (1717), Itisam Khan (1723–1726) and Lutfullah Tabrizi (1728–1733).
 During the tenure of Sarfaraz Khan, Dhaka saw rapid economic growth.
 Nawazish Muhammad Khan ruled through his wife Ghaseti Begum and his deputy Husain Quli Khan.
-Jasarat Khan, appointed by Alivardi Khan, was the Naib Nazim during the Battle of Plassey in 1757, the year which heralded great political change in Bengal.
+Jasarat Khan, appointed by Alivardi Khan, was the Naib Nazim during the Battle of Plassey in 1757, the year that heralded great political change in Bengal.
 After a brief suspension, Jasarat Khan continued to hold the office until 1778, with support from the British East India Company.
 Muhammad Reza Khan interrupted Jasarat Khan's tenure in 1763, 1775 and 1779.
-After the death of Jasarat Khan, his three grandsons Hashmat Jung (1779–1785), Nusrat Jung (1785–1822) and Shamsuddaula (1822–1831) held the office.
+After the death of Jasarat Khan, his three grandsons, Hashmat Jung (1779–1785), Nusrat Jung (1785–1822) and Shamsuddaula (1822–1831) held the office.

 From 1793, the family was pensioned off with the royal title of Naib Nazim of Dhaka.
 The nominal office was formally abolished in 1843.
 Ghaziuddin Haidar was the last Naib Nazim.
 Here is a list of Naib-Nazims of Dhaka: